Honey badger: Description

 The winter fur is long, being 40–50 mm long on the lower back, and consists of sparse, coarse, bristle-like hairs, with minimal underfur.
 Hairs are even sparser on the flanks, belly and groin.
 The summer fur is shorter (being only 15 mm long on the back) and even sparser, with the belly being half bare.
 The sides of the head and lower body are pure black.
 A large white band covers the upper body, from the top of the head to the base of the tail.
 Honey badgers of the cottoni subspecies are unique in being completely black.

 Distribution and habitat

 The honey badger ranges through most of sub-Saharan Africa, from the Western Cape, South Africa, to southern Morocco and southwestern Algeria and outside Africa through Arabia, Iran, and Western Asia to Turkmenistan and the Indian Peninsula.
 It is known to range from sea level to as much as 2600 m in the Moroccan High Atlas and 4000 m in Ethiopia's Bale Mountains.
+Throughout its range, the honey badger is predominantly found in deserts, mountainous regions and forests.
+These habitats can have an annual rainfall of as low as 100 mm in dry, arid regions to as high as 2,000 mm.

 Behaviour and ecology

-The honey badger is mostly solitary, but has also been sighted in Africa to hunt in pairs during the breeding season in May.
-It also uses old burrows of aardvark, warthog and termite mounds.